joshgh/CoffeeInventory/README.md

-# Coffee-inventory
+# Coffee Inventory

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This application is designed to allow a coffee roastery to manage their inventory from the ordering of green coffee beans through the fulfillment of orders.

 ## Prerequisites